 Lane splitting is not to be confused with two motorcycles traveling side-by-side in the same lane.
 Lane splitting occurs when the motorcycle passes in between lanes of moving or stopped traffic.
 The practice makes it easy for riders to get through traffic lights, and on the freeway, it helps them avoid traffic jams and stop-and-go driving.
 When there is a tight concentration of passenger autos and motorcycles, accidents are bound to occur.
 With just a moment of distraction on a driver’s or rider’s part, a rider can be hit or can hit a car.

 Proponents of lane splitting say that it increases motorcycle safety.
 Stop-and-go driving in congested traffic is one of the most dangerous scenarios for the motorcyclist, increasing his odds of being hit by an inattentive driver.
-Even motorcycle vs. car crashes at low speeds can catastrophic results for the motorcyclist who is already at a disadvantage of balancing himself on two wheels atop a vehicle with no surrounding protection and that’s less visible than other vehicles on the road.
+Even motorcycle vs. car crashes at low speeds can have catastrophic results for the motorcyclist who is already at a disadvantage of balancing himself on two wheels atop a vehicle with no surrounding protection and that’s less visible than other vehicles on the road.
 Lane splitting allows motorcycles to bypass traffic congestion and many of the dangers that come with it, putting themselves further out of harm’s way.

 We’re Here to Help

 Lane splitting may be legal, but that doesn’t mean that it’s safe.
-If you have been injured in a motorcycle accident while practicing safe lane splitting procedures, the experienced and compassionate team at the Law Offices of Howard Craig Kornberg is here to help.
+If you have been injured in a motorcycle accident while practicing safe lane splitting procedures, the experienced and compassionate lawyer at the Law Offices of Howard Kornberg is here to help.
 We have helped countless accident victims recover cash awards for their medical bills, lost wages, and pain and suffering.
 Our motorcycle accident attorney in Los Angeles is a staunch advocate for injured clients and will fight to help you recover 100% of your damages, making you whole again so that you can get on with your life.
 Call us at 310-997-0904 or click here to set up your free case evaluation today.